dustin-ruetz/web-devdeps/.githooks/_/README.md

 npx husky init
 ```

+2. Update the `Version` number in the [Summary](#summary) section of this file.

-2. Open the `package.json` file and delete the unneeded `prepare` script that was added after running the `husky init` command.
+3. Open the `package.json` file and delete the unneeded `prepare` script that was added after running the `husky init` command.

-3. Execute the `npm run init` command to re-configure the Git hooks path back to the `.githooks/` directory.
+4. Execute the `npm run init` command to re-configure the Git hooks path back to the `.githooks/` directory.

-4. Compare the Git diffs between the following files and incorporate the changes from the former into the latter:
+5. Compare the Git diffs between the following files and incorporate the changes from the former into the latter:

 | Former               | Latter                  |
 | :------------------- | :---------------------- |